September 14, 2021

 The best way to stop the grease fire is by smothering it.
 Keep a cooking or a baking sheet nearby, and cover the pan after you have turned off the heat.
 Covering the pan will cause the fire to consume what oxygen is left, allowing the fire to dwindle.

-It is also wise to keep a fire extinguisher ready in the kitchen for extreme situations, but if the fire becomes too much to handle, evacuate your home and call the fire department.
+It is also wise to keep a fire extinguisher ready in the kitchen for extreme situations, but if the fire becomes too much to handle, for your home fire safety, evacuate your home and call the fire department.

-We hope these simple reminders help keep you and your family safe in your home for many years.
+We hope these simple reminders help for the home fire safety of your home.
 Just remember an ounce of preparation may prevent disaster in the future.